 The method getAdj() returns an array or a vector depending on the number of arguments.
 The method that returns an array is renamed to getAdj1 and the method that returns a vector is renamed into getAdj2.

-Similar renaming has been performed in the method called getAdjOrient, the method that returns an array is renamed to getAdjOrient1 and the method that returns a vector is renamed into getAdjOrient2.
+A similar naming convention is applied to the method getAdjOrient.
+The method that returns an array is renamed to getAdjOrient1, and the method that returns a vector is renamed into getAdjOrient2.

 Utility Methods